larueli/php-base-image/README.md

 ```

 ## Fonctionnalities

 * Based on php:apache
 * Runs as non-root user.
   * Capable to run with a random user in the root group (compatible with OpenShift)
   * Port 8080 inside the container
 * Composer installed
 * PHP extensions from the base image and I added some

 ```
+# docker run larueli/php-base-image:7.4 php -m
 [PHP Modules]
 apcu
 bcmath